rishabhkr432/cats_clear_bank/README.md

 Take home Assignment for clear.bank

 The application is built using typescript and react-native.
 The application uses "https://thecatapi.com" api to fetch cat images.
+Expo framework was used for building and testing the application.
+Device usage:

+The testing was only done using the iPad pro and the iPhone 13 pro max.
+It's possible that the application may not be fully functional using android devcie or web browsers

 How to run the application?